pavitranew/session-9-ang-recipes/readme.md

   providers: [DataService],
 ```

-Add a param to the routes:
+Add a param to the `recipeDetailComponent` route:

 ```js
 const appRoutes: Routes = [